Springhill mining disasters: The events

 The 1958 bump killed 75 miners on October 23, 1958, out of 174 working at the No. 2 colliery.
-The accident was the most severe "bump" (underground seismic event) in North American mining history and injured Springhill residents and devastated the town's economy.
+The accident was the most severe "bump" (underground seismic event) in North American mining history, injured Springhill residents, and devastated the town's economy.

 Springhill's No. 2 colliery was one of the deepest coal mines in the world.
 Sloping shafts 14200 ft in length led to a vast labyrinth of galleries more than 4000 ft below the surface.
 Mining techniques there had been changed 20 years before the 1958 bump, from "room and pillar" to "long wall retreating" after reports had shown the increased danger of "bump" phenomena resulting from the former technique.

 On October 23 a small bump occurred at 7:00 pm during the evening shift; it was ignored, as this was a somewhat common occurrence.
 However, just over an hour later, at 8:06 pm, an enormous bump "severely impacted the middle of the three walls that were being mined and the ends of the four levels nearest the walls".

 The bump spread as three distinct shock waves, resembling a small earthquake throughout the region, alerting residents on the surface over a wide area to the disaster.
 "Dräger" teams and teams of barefaced miners entered No. 2 colliery to begin the rescue effort.
 They encountered survivors at the 13400 ft level walking or limping toward the surface.
 Gas released by the bump was encountered in increasing concentrations at the 13,800 ft level where the ceiling had collapsed, and rescuers were forced to work down shafts that were in a partial state of collapse or were blocked completely by debris.